if so be that the Spirit of God dwell in you. Now if any man have not the Spirit of Christ, he is none of his.

 How do we know the flesh of Jesus was like ours?
 Even though the flesh of Jesus was made to house the Word (John 1:14), for Jesus to be the perfect sacrifice for us as God intended, He had to be like us

-For completeness, if the flesh of Jesus were of God as being of the Spirit, then His flesh would be the glorified flesh He got after His resurrection.
-If so, Jesus could never really die on the cross as the promise for redemption requires.
-God is an eternal spirit, and no part of Him can be killed.
+For completeness, God is an eternal spirit, and no part of Him can be killed.
 The Word is eternal in spirit and can never be killed.
+If the flesh of Jesus were of God as being of the Spirit, then His flesh would be the glorified flesh He got after His resurrection.
 If His flesh were glorified, Jesus could not be killed and could not have been the sacrificial surrogate for us simply because He would not be capable of temptation, sin, or death on the cross as mentioned.
 Stated another way, the Bible says Jesus was the target of temptation.
 (See, Matthew 4:1-11; and Luke 4:1-13.)
 If Jesus was incapable of being tempted or tempting, He would be immune from the potential for sin and could never be “tempted as we are” (Hebrews 4:15 above), or bear our sins at the cross for us, but the scriptures cannot be broken.
 (The flesh of Jesus was the fulfillment of Old Covenant prophesies and regarded as the true bread of life in the flesh, but more on that in the Lord's Porter course.)

 Now let's look at us, born of two flesh (human) parents.
 Many self-professing Christians claiming their flesh was made a certain way by God will say their genes govern their conduct, and so be it.
 People often rely on mankind's science to justify their flesh.
 Both of those by definition, however, are testaments to living according to the will of the flesh.
 (See, John 1:12-23 below.)

 The reason why there is no difference between humans, regardless of their fleshly orientation or identity, is every human is genetically predisposed to sin because of their flesh!
 Both parents were sinful humans.
 That which is born of the flesh is flesh.
 There is no exception.
 Not even Jesus, as explained previously, was immune from the temptation to sin, but He was the only human who did not sin, albeit capable of it.
 Why?
 His spirit/will (of the man Jesus) was the Word of God in the Spirit.
 Jesus knew perfectly well who He was and is, but His flesh still tried to mess Him up as ours does.
-He got that from the Father when the Father initiated the life of Jesus in the womb.
 The struggle we have with our life in Christ is we forget who we are in Him and resort to the weak impressions of ourselves as faulty humans.

 Even so, the concept of “genetic disposition” sounds encouraging to the world lacking understanding and/or searching for justification, and yet after a closer study we find the excuse is completely unnecessary and unfounded in the Word.
 Jesus knows our plight and died for us to set us free from the penalty of our flesh, provided we believe God, not merely believing in the concept of Him.